The Teign Estuary Trail

 Passage House Inn to Bishopsteignton and Teignmouth

-This part of the route would be approximately 5km in length from the end of the current section at Passage House Inn.
-The section to Bishopsteignton would run over open land inland of the railway and connections would be made to Bishopsteignton which would enable local businesses to benefit from additional trade.
+This part of the route is approximately 5km in length from the end of the current section at Passage House Inn.
+The section to Bishopsteignton would run over open land north of the railway and connections would be made to Bishopsteignton which would enable local businesses to benefit from additional trade.

 Beyond Bishopsteignton the route has several constraints given the nature of the topography together with the proximity to the A381, neighbouring properties, the main west coast railway line and the estuary.

 To address these, a route primarily on the northern side of the A381 has been identified utilising sections of old highway and widening sections of existing footway, some set into the hillside, to achieve desired path widths and provide estuary views.